exceedsystem/vscode-pict/README.md

    Compression:   on, off
    ```

-2. If you would like to specify a parameter arguments for PICT, specify it as is in the header comment section `# Options: `.
+2. If you would like to specify a parameter arguments for PICT, specify it as is in the header comment section `# Options`.

    ```
    #
    # This is a sample model for testing volume creation
    #
-   # Options: /o:2 /d:, /a:| /n:~ /r:1 /c /s
+   # Options /o:2 /d:, /a:| /n:~ /r:1 /c

    Type:          Primary, Logical, Single, Span, Stripe, Mirror, RAID-5
    Size:          10, 100, 500, 1000, 5000, 10000, 40000